MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/scale-app.md

 ## Where can Microsoft help?

 <details>
-<summary>Co-activation in mutually identified existing customers</summary>
+<summary>Coactivation in mutually identified existing customers</summary>

-Microsoft will evaluate co-activation opportunities in large customer accounts.
+Microsoft evaluates coactivation opportunities in large customer accounts.
 Evaluation is based on customer interest, adoption opportunity (sold seat size in customer account), and so on, among other criteria.

 </details>
 <br>